-The Incident Command Team is assigned to an Incident Command Centre/Incident Command Post and will coordinate the event from the site and report to the EOC Emergency Shelter & Accommodation (ESA) – Burnaby campus
+Incident Command Team is assigned to an Incident Command Centre/Incident Command Post and will coordinate the event from the site and report to the Emergency Operations Centre, Operations Section

-The Light Urban Search and Rescue Team (LUSAR) functions primarily include rapid damage building assessment; light urban search and rescue; basic first-aid; setting up of shelters and soup kitchens; and the dispensing of personal emergency kits to displaced persons.
+The Light Search And Rescue (LSAR) team functions primarily include rapid damage building assessment; light search and rescue; basic first-aid; setting up of shelters and soup kitchens; and the dispensing of personal emergency kits to displaced persons.